LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-08-01-Information-Theory-In-Language-Part-1.md

 <h3>Probability In NLP</h3>

+While you could argue that language is something that that can't be conjured the same way we produce words, through probability, one could measure relationships of words, sentences, paragraphs, articles, books, etc and aim to get as close as possible to human speech and measure predictability in a word set.

+But how is probability used in language?
 By definition, the act of probability is "the extent to which something is probable; the likelihood of something happening or being the case."
 But how does one end up measuring something that could likely happen.
 It all starts to man's basic ability,